Naresh-Cloud12/ansible-zero-to-hero/README.md

 - Error handling techniques and best practices.
 - Demonstrating error handling in practical scenarios.

+the order of of execution of task in anible now this is very important to understand before we move towards  understanding error handling in anable

 Day 9: Ansible Vault for Security

 - Understanding Ansible Vault and its role in securing sensitive data.